 Success in our mission to establish and continue a consistent and cohesive program is dependent upon campus-wide collaboration.
-Any questions may be directed to the Office of Communications and Public Information at 201-6049 or e-mailed to email@example.com.
+Any questions may be directed to the Office of Communications and Marketing at (850) 201-6049 or e-mailed to email@example.com.

 Identity and Branding System

 A brand is more than a look or logo.
 The TCC Identity and Branding System represents the sum of all visual impressions associated with the College that express our mission and create an impression on the viewer.
 These include, but are not limited to:

 Logo – The official symbol and primary identifier of Tallahassee Community College